The PhD journey

 Changing your registration or study arrangements

-You may need to request a formal change to your registration or study arrangements.
-This includes fieldwork, study elsewhere, interruption of studies and extensions.
+You may need to request a formal change to your registration or study arrangements during your PhD.
+This includes fieldwork, study elsewhere, interruptions of study, changes to your mode of attendance, changes to supervision, and extensions to your final thesis submission deadline.

 Change of Circumstances